-No "multi-hit" events are present in Level 3 PHA data.
 No diagnostic mode data is present in the Level 3 data.
 BTI data is present in the Level 3 data but should be ignored.
 Level 3 data for the "Launch" phase is present for quick-look purposes, but, apart from the deposited energy calibration (which is well known), the calibrations are performed with dummy values, as will be evident from examination of the header information.